-The Finance Department will be responsible for managing and coordinating all activities related to the issuance and administration of debt, including the implementation of internal control procedures to ensure that thedebt proceeds of debt will be directed to the intended use.
+The Finance Department will be responsible for managing and coordinating all activities related to the issuance and administration of debt, including the implementation of internal control procedures to ensure that the debt proceeds of debt will be directed to the intended use.
 The Director of Finance is appointed by the City Manager and is subject to their his or her direction and supervision.
 In accordance with the City Charter, Article VIII, Section 806, the Director of Finance is charged with the responsibility for the conduct of all Finance Department functions.
-Additionally, the Director of Finance serves as the Chief Financial Officer of the oversight of the Successor Agency's financial affairs, including use of the proceeds of debt issued by the Successor Agency.
+Additionally, the Director of Finance serves as the Chief Financial Officer of the Successor Agency and as the Chief Financial affairs, including use of the proceeds of debt issued by the Successor Agency.
 Furthermore, the Director of Finance serves as the Treasurer of the CSJFA and the San José-Santa Clara Clean Water Financing Authority.